andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 ---

-\showable{3.11) Change your working directory back to your home directory ready for the next topic.}{question}\endshowable
+\showable{3.11) Change your working directory back to your home directory ready for the next topic.}{quest}\endshowable

 \showable{Hint}{hint}